tokamak-network/TON-WTON-SWAP/README.md

 ### Prerequisites

-- Node.js v22 or higher
+- Node.js v18.17.0 or higher
 - npm v10 or higher
-- A Web3 wallet (e.g., MetaMask) installed in your browser
+- Metamask wallet installed in your browser
 - Some ETH for gas fees on Ethereum or Sepolia network
 - TON or WTON tokens to wrap/unwrap